marcpage/yalo/README.md

 - Threadsafe (and thread identification)
 - Minimal coding to log
 - Logs timestamp, thread, [level](#logging-levels), file, line number, function, condition
-- Can log to `stdout`, `stderr`, and/or files
+- Logs to `stdout`, `stderr`, and/or files
-- Can write custom code to log to other destinations
+- Customize to log to other destinations
-- Can write custom code to change the format of the logging output
+- Customize to change the format of the logging output
 - Can create/update a [file to change logging settings while code is running](#changing-log-levels-at-runtime)
 - Can automaticaly log all `if`, `while`, and `switch` statements in `Trace` mode
 - Can [set logging level per file or group of files](#setlevel)